 Pinkish-red: Combine 2 cups cranberry or cherry juice and 1 tsp. vinegar.
 Add eggs.

 Golden Yellow: Steep 3 teaspoons of turmeric and 1 teaspoon of dry ground mustard in 2 cups of hot water.
-Allow this to reach room temperature then strain.
-Add eggs.
+Allow this to reach room temperature then strain and add eggs.

-• You can get some interesting patterns by not straining ingredients before adding the eggs.
+The Marbled Look: You can get some interesting patterns by not straining ingredients before adding the eggs.
+Turn the eggs two or three times while they’re soaking, and you’ll get a neat marbled effect.